drewvolpe/RepData_PeerAssessment1/PA1_template.md

 ```

-Plot of a 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+We can then create a plot of a 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r